verweypaolo/tang-nano-9k-matcher/README.md

    side, or **reject** it if that side's book is full.

-The walk is bounded by the book's fixed depth (`matchLoopOverrunError` is a defensive flag that should be structurally unreachable, guarding against a loop that somehow never terminates).
+The walk is bounded by the book's fixed depth (`matchLoopOverrunError` is a defensive flag that should be structurally unreachable in normal operation, since `order_book_side` never holds more than N resting orders — guarding against a loop that somehow never terminates).

-Because `order_book_side` needs a full clock cycle to detect an insert/remove/reduce pulse's edge and update its own error/state outputs, the matching FSM includes explicit one-cycle wait states (`ME_STATE_MATCH_LOOP_WAIT`, `ME_STATE_REST_WAIT`) between issuing an operation and reading back its result.
+Because `order_book_side` needs a full clock cycle to detect an insert/remove/reduce pulse's edge and update its own error/state outputs, the matching FSM includes explicit one-cycle wait states between issuing an operation and reading back its result.

 Three outcome flags report the result of each processed message: